Group Size: Maximum 18 passengers

 Travel through the Outeniqua Pass to Oudtshoorn, known as the “ostrich capital” and the centre of the world’s Ostrich farming industry.
 You will visit an Ostrich Farm for a guided tour and light lunch, before taking a tour of the spectacular limestone caverns of the Cango Caves, one of the world’s great natural wonders, sculpted by nature through the ages.
-You will arrive at your hotel in the late afternoon, in time to check in and relax before dinner (for own account).
+You will arrive at your hotel in the late afternoon, in time to check-in and relax before dinner (at own expense).
 (BL)

 Day 11 – Cape Town

-There is an option to enjoy an early morning Meerkat Safari.
+This morning you will have the option to enjoy an early morning meerkat safari.
 Witness these incredible wild habituated creatures emerging out of their burrows, in time to soak up the sun before they head about their daily activities (weather permitting).
 After this thrilling experience, head back for a delicious breakfast.
-After breakfast, the journey continues through the ‘Little Karoo’ to Barrydale, where you will have the opportunity to visit a local farm school, interact with the children and teachers, spending time with them in the classroom learning more about the local farming community, before travelling to Montagu, a picturesque and historic spa town.
-(The school visit is subject to the school being open).
+After breakfast, the journey continues through the ‘Little Karoo’ to Barrydale, where you will have the opportunity to visit a local farm school, interact with the children and teachers, spending time with them in the classroom learning more about the local farming community, before travelling to Montagu, a picturesque and historic spa town (the school visit is subject to the school being open).
 Continue straight through to Cape Town, spectacularly set at the foot of Table Mountain.
 (B)

 Day 12 – Cape Town

 Enjoy a full day at leisure.
-Perhaps join a sightseeing tour to Table Mountain (own account) or simply explore the city.
+Perhaps join a sightseeing tour to Table Mountain (at own expense) or simply explore the city.
 Although a small city, Cape Town is packed with sightseeing attractions, excellent bars, cafes and restaurants as well as colourful craft markets.
 Alternatively relax on one of Cape Town’s many pristine beaches.
 Enjoy an evening of delicious Cape food, captivating theatre and entertaining tales and songs about the people of the Cape.
 (BD)

 Day 13 – Cape Town

 Enjoy a full day tour of the Cape Peninsula, offering some of the most spectacular coastal scenery in the world.
-Drive through Sea Point, the seaside village of Hout Bay (where you can enjoy an optional and for own account seal island boat cruise) and then on to Cape Point where (by tradition) it is said that the Atlantic and Indian Oceans meet.
-You will return to Cape Town by way of Simon’s Town, where you visit the Penguin colony at Boulders Beach (entrance fee for own account), Fish Hoek fishing village and Muizenberg.
+Drive through Sea Point, the seaside village of Hout Bay (where you can enjoy an optional and at own expense seal island boat cruise) and then on to Cape Point where (by tradition) it is said that the Atlantic and Indian Oceans meet.
+You will return to Cape Town by way of Simon’s Town, where you visit the Penguin colony at Boulders Beach (entrance fee at own expense), Fish Hoek fishing village and Muizenberg.
 (B)

 Day 14 – End of your South Africa Odyssey

-Enjoy some last minute shopping (unescorted) or sightseeing (own account).
-The Robben Island Tour (for own account & time permitting), which departs from the Victoria & Alfred Waterfront, offers a fascinating excursion or perhaps just wander through the variety of shops and boutiques catering for all tastes and budgets.
+Enjoy some last minute shopping (unescorted) or sightseeing (at own expense).
+The Robben Island Tour (at own expense and time permitting), which departs from the Victoria & Alfred Waterfront, offers a fascinating excursion or perhaps just wander through the variety of shops and boutiques catering for all tastes and budgets.
 Later you will be transferred to your departure point for your onward arrangements.
 (B)